Admissions during COVID-19

 No. However, a few departments have provided waivers for certain groups of students, for example if the applicant cannot meet requirements by doing a math challenge test.
 Please contact your campus or email firstname.lastname@example.org for more information.

-For the Fall 2020 and Winter 2021 terms, the College will accept Duolingo as an option for domestic and International students for English admission requirements, meeting prerequisites, and for placement in English Language/English for Academic Purposes levels.
+For the Fall 2020, Winter, Summer and Fall 2021, and Winter 2022 terms, the College will accept Duolingo as an option for domestic and International students for English admission requirements, meeting prerequisites, and for placement in English Language/English for Academic Purposes levels.
 The following are the requirements for admission:

 - Duolingo score of 110 for English 12 with 70%